Conventional Loans in NH

 A conventional loan in New Hampshire is your basic mortgage loan.
 It is a good program for home buyers with good credit and 5% or more for a down payment.
 As for most government programs, the money for conventional mortgage loans comes from Fannie Mae and Freddie Mac.
 Unlike FHA, VA, and RD loans, conventional loans are not government insured, backed, or guaranteed.

-Here are some other advantages of a conventional loan:
+Here are some advantages of a conventional loan:

 - No income limits.